Search

 The highlight of the weekend was Dr Richard Schloeffel’s presentation, the first of four Plenary sessions delivered at GPCE’s across Australia this year.
 Dr Schloeffel had the prime spot, first up on Saturday morning, which was the busiest day of the conference.
 The session was attended by over 300 conference participants and feedback was overwhelmingly positive with attendees learning more about management of patients who present with ME/CFS.
 Emerge Australia is following up with all the GPs who visited our stand seeking further information.
 Our aim is to ensure patients have well informed GPs to attend for diagnosis, management and patient support.

-Attendees were also interested to learn about the links between Long COVID and ME/CFS, and how these new Long COVID patients can be better managed.
+Attendees were also interested to learn about the links between long COVID and ME/CFS, and how these new long COVID patients can be better managed.
 Dr Schloeffel again advised to avoid worsening their symptoms, safe management techniques like pacing and rest should be used.

 After a huge weekend educating a significant number of healthcare providers about ME/CFS, we look forward to doing it all over again in Perth in late July.